localcloud-dev/localcloud-agent/README.md

 #### Secure

-By default LocalCloud creates VPN (virtual private network) with cloud servers (servers can be located in different data centers) and local machines (laptops, Desktop computers, even Raspberry Pis ).
-All requests between servers and local machines are sent over VPN.
+LocalCloud creates VPN (virtual private network) with cloud servers (servers can be located in different data centers) and local machines (laptops, Desktop computers, Raspberry Pis and other single-board computers ).
+All requests between servers and local machines are encrypted and sent over VPN that's why you don't need an additional authorization to send messages between services deployed with LocalCloud.
 Also VPN allows to expose a local webserver via a public URL with automatic HTTPS.

 ### Main features